ga-wdi-boston/orientation/README.md

 consultant!

-If at any point you are unsure of whether you have done something correctly, ask an consultant.
+If at any point you are unsure of whether you have done something correctly, ask a consultant.
 It's important in many cases that we do these steps in order.

 ## Atom